Peterpiotr/siguren-documentation/docs/source/equipment/ms-solution/control-cabinet.rst

 Servo-motor controller
 ------------------------

-Each Motosuiveur is fitted with a servo-motor that adapts the rotation of the worm screw to the orders given to the hoist motor.
+Each MotoSuiveur is fitted with a servo-motor that adapts the rotation of the worm screw to the orders given to the hoist motor.
-The servo-motor is controlled by a controller that embeds a software especially developed by the Motosuiveur manufacturer.
+The servo-motor is controlled by a controller that embeds a software especially developed by the MotoSuiveur manufacturer.

 The servo-motor controller is connected directly to the servo-motor through a dedicated cable that controls the servo-motor and sends position data back to the controller.